 This image is an artist's impression of the proposed ramp design for illustrative purposes only.

 Users of the Main Yarra Trail have long been keen to see improvements to accessibility and connectivity of the trail at the point of the Gipps Street steps.
 The new ramp will dramatically improve how all users can access the trail regardless of their accessibility requirements or choice of transport along the trail.

 This project is being undertaken in consultation with key community and user groups including the Bicycle Network, Yarra City Council and local residents to ensure minimal disruption for the community and maximum benefit for trail users.

 We won't be removing any native tree species and we plan on regenerating the embankment by planting native plants as part of this project.
 Much of the vegetation currently on the embankment at this part of the Yarra is invasive week species, and we'll remove some of these weeds as part of this project.

 We have consulted with First Peoples-State Relations and a cultural heritage management plan has been approved for the project.
 We will continue to work with the Wurundjeri Woi-wurrung to ensure cultural heritage is appropriately managed.

 To ensure the safety of the public and our contractors, we will need to temporarily close a section of the trail between Gipps Street and Clarke Street in Abbotsford when work commences.

-The Victorian Government is investing more than $8.6 million for this project.
+The Victorian Government is investing $15 million for this project.

 What will the ramp look like?

-The steps will be replaced with an elevated walkway that follows a gentle gradient to link with the Collins Bridge, enabling all users to enjoy an easy, continuous journey along the trail.
+The steps will be replaced with a 200-metre elevated path that follows a gentle gradient to link with the Collins Bridge, enabling all users to enjoy an easy, continuous journey along the trail.